toniogn/aptoide_scraper/README.md

 ---------> settings.py #settings of the django project
 ---------> urls.py #url configuration of the django project
 ---------> wsgi.py
------> core: #django application folder
+-----> core: #django core application folder
----------> migrations #application's models migrations folder
+---------> migrations #core application's models migrations folder
----------> templates #application's views html templates
+---------> templates #core application's views html templates
--------------> detail.html #html template of the detail view of a scraped aptoide url
+-------------> detail.html #html template of the detail view of a scraped aptoide app
--------------> index.html #html template of the index view of the application
+-------------> index.html #html template of the index view of the core application
----------> tests: #application's tests
+---------> tests: #core application's tests
--------------> test_unit.py #unit tests of the application
+-------------> test_unit.py #unit tests of the core application
--------------> test_functional.py #functional tests of the application
+-------------> test_functional.py #functional tests of the core application
 ---------> admin.py
 ---------> apps.py
----------> forms.py #application's custom forms to use in FormView views
+---------> forms.py #core application's custom forms to use in FormView views
----------> models.py #application's orm to map data to django's database
+---------> models.py #core application's orm to map data to django's database
----------> urls.py #url configuration of the application
+---------> urls.py #url configuration of the core application
----------> views.py #views of the application
+---------> views.py #views of the core application
 ```

 > Eached scraped application is interpreted as a django model instance and thus stored into database.
-We could imagine further treatments based on this storage like using stored data for multiple requests to the same aptoide's application within a given time lapse.
+We could imagine further treatments based on this storage like using stored data for multiple scrap requests to the same aptoide's application within a given time lapse.

 ## Behavior

 The core application's behavior is controlled by its two views, the index view accessed at home page which displays a form with an aptoide application url field to fill.
-A submit button tries a form validation, once validated the aptoide application url is scraped, the corresponding model is created or updated in the database and the user is redirected to the detail view of the scraped application.
+A submit button tries a form validation, once validated the aptoide application url is scraped, the corresponding model is created or updated in the database and the user is redirected to the detail view of the scraped application in case of success.

 ## Installation